The Value of Clinical Testing

 - RN conducting Clinical Trial, Youville Home, St. Albert, Alberta

-What our clinical study told us
+What our clinical research told us

 Research studies conducted with our first 3D immersive video, based on reminiscence therapy, have shown that after viewing, residents feel a sense of relaxation, happiness and are more receptive to social interaction.